Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - S3 Encryption

 **Explanation:**
-"VPN" is used to encrypt data in transit.
+VPN is used to encrypt data in transit.
-"HTTPS" encrypts data in transit.
+HTTPS encrypts data in transit.
-"Ipsec" encrypts network traffic.
+Ipsec encrypts network traffic.
-"S3 Encryption" is correct.
+S3 Encryption is correct.
 S3 encryption protects data at rest, not in transit.

 ---